sig4kg/SIKGC/README.md

 ```
 ----------------------------------------------

-7. TREAT downsteam sampling (For my co-worker's project.
+7. TREAT downstream sampling (For my co-worker's project.
 You don't need this)

 ```bash
 source setup.sh